 Spanning Ventura, Santa Barbara and San Luis Obispo counties, the Los Padres National Forest is an outdoors mecca for the Bay Area and Southern California with more than 1,200 miles of maintained trails.
 The region is popular with hikers, hunters, anglers, campers and cyclists.
 It provides vital habitat for California condors, bald eagles, peregrine falcons, tule elk and bighorn sheep.

-With your help, dozens of beautiful wild areas in the Los Padres National Forest could be protected permanently with wilderness or other protective designations.
+With your support for this proposed legislation, dozens of beautiful wild areas in the Los Padres National Forest could be protected permanently with wilderness or other protective designations.
 Many of these areas have clear creeks, endangered species and rare Native American cultural sites.

 Areas we’re working to protect in the Los Padres National Forest: